National Cyber Warrior Academy

 A GenCyber Summer Camp

-The National Cyber Warrior Academy (NCWA) GenCyber summer camp is a two-week, residential cyber academy for area high school students at the University of North Georgia’s (UNG) Dahlonega campus.
-The camp is scheduled for June 19-July 1, 2016.
+The National Cyber Warrior Academy (NCWA) GenCyber summer camp is a ten-day, residential cyber academy for area high school students at the University of North Georgia’s (UNG) Dahlonega Campus.
+The camp is scheduled for June 21-July 1, 2017.

 Why at UNG?

 The NCWA is a collaboration of the Center for Cyber Operations Education, the Institute for Leadership and Strategic Studies, and the Department of Computer Science and Information Systems at UNG.
-Our sister program, the Federal Service Language Academy (FSLA), has a successful six-year track record of preparing high school students for college-level foreign language or international affairs education leading toward a potential career in federal service in Arabic, Chinese, Russian, Korean, German, Japanese, Cherokee, or Portuguese.
+Our sister program, the Federal Service Language Academy (FSLA), has a successful six-year track record of preparing high school students for college-level foreign language or international affairs education leading toward a potential career in federal service in Arabic, Chinese, Russian, Korean and German.

 Cyber Programs at UNG